 Aerobic Alternate Event Options – Army ACFT

-If you are not able to perform the 2 Mile Run event you will have to choose one of the following Alternate Events:
+If you are not able to perform the 2 Mile Run event you will have to choose one of the following Alternate Events.
+Below are the standards for the Aerobic Alternate Events.

 Rules and Regs for ACFT Alternate Events Standards: